The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Methodology

 \subsection{Stage~1: Automated Structural Modeling}

 Structured CTI is modeled as a typed behavioral graph, where nodes represent entities such as techniques, campaigns, intrusion sets, malware, and tools, and edges encode relations such as \texttt{uses}, \texttt{attributed-to}, and \texttt{subtechnique-of}.
-Any CTI representation that exposes typed objects and explicit relationship fields can be normalized into this form.
+Any CTI representation with typed objects and explicit relationship fields can be normalized into this form.
 Each behavioral entity is mapped into a uniform internal representation.
 Techniques or equivalent abstractions are encoded as elements of a fixed behavioral space.
-At the same time, campaigns or long-term threat operations are represented as binary or categorical vectors denoting the presence of relevant techniques.
+Campaigns or long-term threat operations are represented as binary or categorical vectors indicating the presence of relevant techniques.
 Relationships are translated into vector entries.

 Because structured CTI generally lacks explicit temporal or causal ordering, we derive a conservative tactic-ordered list for each campaign or intrusion set by aligning each technique with its associated \attack{} tactic and placing it along the canonical progression from Reconnaissance to Impact.
-Since a technique may be related to multiple tactics via the \texttt{kill\_chain\_phases} field, we assign it to one tactic by selecting the earliest tactic in this canonical order, with remaining ties broken deterministically using the technique's external identifier.
-This ordering is used strictly as an organizational scaffold rather than as a temporal or causal sequence.
-The scaffold provides a stable organizational backbone without introducing procedural semantics absent from the original CTI.
-Sequence-comparison analyses (e.g., LCS) across these lists examine whether campaigns exhibit stable, reusable chains of techniques.
-In our analyses, we did not observe robust recurring chains, which we interpret as evidence that these CTI bundles are best viewed as descriptive rather than executable.
-Stage~1 yields a normalized behavioral graph, matrices linking campaigns or threat groups to techniques, and tactic-ordered technique lists that serve as structural scaffolding for subsequent stages.
+If a technique maps to multiple tactics via the \texttt{kill\_chain\_phases} field, we assign it to the earliest tactic in this order, breaking ties deterministically using the technique's external identifier.
+This ordering serves as an organizational behavior, not as a temporal or causal sequence, and does not introduce procedural semantics absent from the original CTI.

+We then apply sequence-comparison analyses to these lists to test whether campaigns exhibit stable, reusable behavioral techniques.
+Stage~1 converts the \stix{} format into a procedural format that enables Stage~2 to fill in commands aligned with the technique description and usage, providing intermediate structure to support and guide the subsequent stages.